berzak/celer/README.md

 </a>

-- [eyetracking_variables.md](documentation/data_variables.md) Description of the variables in the fixations and interest area reports.
+- [Eyetracking Variables](documentation/data_variables.md) Description of the variables in the fixations and interest area reports.
-- [metadata_variables.md](documentation/metadata_variables.md) Description of the variables in the metadata file.
+- [Metadata Variables](documentation/metadata_variables.md) Description of the variables in the participants metadata file.
-- [programs.md](documentation/EB_programs.md) Details on the Experiment Builder folders.
-- [language_models.md](documentation/language_models.md) Details on langugae models from which surprisal values are extracted.
+- [Language Models](documentation/language_models.md) Details on langugae models from which surprisal values are extracted.
-- [syntactic_annotations.md](documentation/syntactic_annotations.md) Details on syntactic annotations (POS, phrase structure trees, dependency trees).
+- [Syntactic Annotations](documentation/syntactic_annotations.md) Details on syntactic annotations (POS, phrase structure trees, dependency trees).
-- [known_issues.md](documentation/known_issues.md) Known issues with the dataset.
+- [Known Issues.md](documentation/known_issues.md) Known issues with the dataset.